 It is the policy of Northwestern to comply with Title IX of the Education Amendments of 1972 (and all other applicable laws regarding unlawful discrimination and harassment including, but not limited to, Title VII of the Civil Rights Act of 1964 and the Illinois Human Rights Act), which prohibits discrimination (including sexual harassment and sexual violence) based on sex in the University's educational programs and activities.
 The University's Interim Policy on Title IX Sexual Harassment may be found here: www.northwestern.edu/equity/documents/interim-policy-on-title-ix.pdf.
 It is also Northwestern's policy to comply with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crimes Statistics Act, as amended by the Violence Against Women Act.
 Title IX prohibits retaliation for asserting or otherwise participating in claims of sex discrimination.
 VAWA imposes additional duties on universities and colleges to investigate and respond to reports of sexual assault, stalking, and dating or domestic violence, and to publish policies and procedures related to the way these reports are handled.
 Northwestern has designated the Title IX Coordinator, with assistance of the Deputy Title IX Coordinators, to coordinate Northwestern's compliance with Title IX and VAWA and to respond to reports of violations.
-The University has directed its Clery Program Manager to coordinate Northwestern's compliance with the Clery reporting related VAWA requirements.
-A person may also file a complaint with the Department of Education's Office for Civil Rights regarding an alleged violation of Title IX by visiting www2.ed.gov/about/offices/list/ocr/complaintintro. html or calling 1-800-421-3481.
-Employees may also file a charge with the Equal Employment Opportunity Commission regarding an alleged violation of Title VII by calling 1-800-669-4000 or visiting www.eeoc.gov/employees/howtofile.cfm.
-Employees may also file a charge with the Illinois Department of Human Rights (IDHR) regarding an alleged violation of the Illinois Human Rights Act by calling 1-800-662-3942 or 1-866-740-3953 (TTY).
-In addition, after the IDHR has completed its investigation of the complaint, an appeal process is available through the Illinois Human Rights Commission, which can be contacted by calling 312-814-6269 or 312-814-4760 (TTY).
+The University has directed its Clery Program Manager to coordinate Northwestern's compliance with the Clery reporting related VAWA reguirements.
+A person may also file a complaint with the Department of Education's Office for Civil Rights regarding an alleged violation of Title

-7. CARE is designated as the University's confidential advisor under the Illinois Preventing Sexual Violence in Higher Education Act.
+6. CARE is designated as the University's confidential advisor under the Illinois Preventing Sexual Violence in Higher Education Act.